islandcontroller/ps2ded-sce/README.md

 A workaround is provided with the `sync_work` script.
 This script will copy the `/work` folder to the container-local filesystem, and synchronize outgoing changes back to the Windows host using `rsync`.
 Synchronization is repeated every 5 seconds, and checks file contents for changes using a CRC.

-**Note:** This will keep overriding any changes made on the Windows host.
+**Note:** This will keep overriding any changes made on the Windows host, except for the `_transfer` folder.

     sync_work ~
     cd ~/work

+In order to transfer files from the Windows host to the container, create a `_transfer` folder in the work directory.
+Any changes made to the files contained in this folder from within the container will, again be overwritten.

 ## Configuration